 Plaka Bridge – Katarraktis

-The first stop of the day will be at the river Arahthos which is reached via a short, easy to walk dirt track.
-Plaka Bridge was built in 1866 and is the largest arch shaped stone bridge in the area, standing at an impressive 20mts high and 61 metres in length.
+The first stop of the day will be at the river Arahthos which is reached via a short, easy-to-walk dirt track.
+Plaka Bridge was built in 1866 and is the largest arch-shaped stone bridge in the area, standing at an impressive 20mts high and 61 meters in length.
 When you cross the bridge your breath is taken away by its grandeur.

 Next, drive to the village with its beautiful village square and peaceful, lush surroundings.
 It’s a perfect location for long walks or for relaxation.

-If you’re wondering what else to do while you are in the area, just have a look at ‘Tzoumerka – Epirus’ in our ‘Ideas for Excursion’ section.
+If you’re wondering what else to do while you are in the area with your kids, just have a look at ‘Tzoumerka – Epirus’ in our ‘Ideas for Excursion’ section.

 Families should know

 - A hotel reception is usually a very good source of information on how to get out and about and it isn’t difficult once you know how

 - Wear comfortable shoes as you will be doing a lot of walking

 - If you like walking, hiking from the village to the waterfalls is highly recommended.
 It is a 4kms uphill walk and takes about an hour